Shafayetsadi/digital-electronics/sr-latch.md

 \end{array}
 $$

-Q. Difference between latch and flip-flop?

-A. Latch is level triggered and flip-flop is edge triggered.
-Latch is faster than flip-flop.
-Flip-flop is more reliable than latch.
-Flip-flop is used in synchronous circuits and latch is used in asynchronous circuits.

 ## Clock signal

 The clock signal is used to synchronize the operation of the sequential circuits.
 The clock signal is a square wave signal.
-The clock signal is used to trigger the flip-flops.
 It is a periodic train of pulses which changes its states between the logic 1 and logic 0.
+It has 4 states: rising edge, falling edge, high state, and low state.
+Latches are level triggered and flip-flops are edge triggered.

+Duty cycle is the ratio of the time period for which the signal is high to the time period for which the signal is low.
+It is expressed as a percentage.
+It is used to measure the stability of the clock signal.
+The duty cycle should be 50% for a stable clock signal.

+## Triggering Methods

+1. Edge triggering: The flip-flop is triggered by the rising edge or falling edge of the clock signal.
+2. Level triggering: The latch is triggered by the level of the clock signal.

+The clock pulse is applied to the latch or flip-flop to change the state of the output.
+We trigger the latch or flip-flop by the above two methods.

+Edge triggering is used in flip-flops.
+It has two types: positive edge triggering and negative edge triggering.
+In positive edge triggering, the output changes at the rising edge of the clock signal.
+In negative edge triggering, the output changes at the falling edge of the clock signal.

+Level triggering is used in latches.
+The output changes when the clock signal is high level or low level.

+## Differnce between latch and flip-flop

+1. Latch is level triggered and flip-flop is edge triggered.
+2. Latch is faster than flip-flop.
+3. Flip-flop is more reliable than latch.
+4. Flip-flop is used in synchronous circuits and latch is used in asynchronous circuits.